Closed Exhibition – Disobedient Objects

 Disobedient Objects: About the Exhibition

-26 July 2014 - 1 February 2015From a Suffragette tea service to protest robots, this exhibition is the first to examine the powerful role of objects in movements for social change.
-It demonstrates how political activism drives a wealth of design ingenuity and collective creativity that defy standard definitions of art and design.
-Disobedient Objects focuses on the period from the late 1970s to now, a time that has brought new technologies and political challenges.
-On display are arts of rebellion from around the world that illuminate the role of making in grassroots movements for social change: finely woven banners; defaced currency; changing designs for barricades and blockades; political video games; an inflatable general assembly to facilitate consensus decision-making; experimental activist-bicycles; and textiles bearing witness to political murders.
+26 July 2014 - 1 February 2015From a Suffragette tea service to protest robots, this exhibition was the first to examine the powerful role of objects in movements for social change.
+It demonstrated how political activism drives a wealth of design ingenuity and collective creativity that defy standard definitions of art and design.
+Disobedient Objects focussed on the period from the late 1970s to now, a time that has brought new technologies and political challenges.
+On display were arts of rebellion from around the world that illuminate the role of making in grassroots movements for social change: finely woven banners; defaced currency; changing designs for barricades and blockades; political video games; an inflatable general assembly to facilitate consensus decision-making; experimental activist-bicycles; and textiles bearing witness to political murders.

 Supported by Cockayne – Grants for the Arts, a donor-advised fund of The London Community Foundation